-- Applicants are generally required to submit an MOU, a document containing the terms of the partnership and the roles and responsibilities between two or more parties. - However, courts that are precluded from signing onto an MOU may submit LOCs in lieu of an MOU. - Note that LOCs submitted in lieu of an MOU under circumstances other than those described in the solicitation will not be accepted.
+- Applicants are generally required to submit an MOU, a document containing the terms of the partnership and the roles and responsibilities between two or more parties. - However, courts that are precluded from signing onto an MOU may submit Letter(s) of Commitment (LOCs) in lieu of an MOU. - Note that LOCs submitted in lieu of an MOU under circumstances other than those described in the solicitation will not be accepted.